jonasbn/perl-critic-policy-buildinfunctions-prohibitshelldispatch/README.md

 # AFFILIATION

-This policy is a policy in the [Perl::Critic::logicLAB](https://metacpan.org/pod/Perl::Critic::logicLAB) distribution.
+This policy has no affiliation The policy is themed: `logiclab`, `security` .and `portability`

 # VERSION

-This documentation describes version 0.05
+This documentation describes version 1.00

 # DESCRIPTION